Skip to main content

-Clarington is developing a bold new vision for its 34 kilometres of waterfront along Lake Ontario.
-Our goal?
-To create a vibrant, accessible, and sustainable waterfront that serves residents, welcomes visitors, and protects the environment—now and for generations to come.
+Clarington is developing a bold new vision for its 34 kilometres of Lake Ontario waterfront.
+Our goal is to create a vibrant, accessible, and sustainable waterfront that serves residents, welcomes visitors, and protects the natural environment—now and for generations to come.

 A clear vision is essential, as it sets the long-term direction and unites around a shared purpose.
 It inspires action, guides priorities and ensures that all decisions contribute to a cohesive, future-focused outcome.